osioalberto/PowerEnJoy/DD/algorithms.md

 5. Return *result*

 **getComplexPolygons**(*path*: Path): Path[]

 This algorithm returns a sequence of complex polygons from a single path object

 1. Iterate over the point sequence of *path*, at each time
     1. If the *current point* is not marked yet, then mark it
+    2. Otherwise
-    2. Otherwise collect all points in the sequence marked from the *current point* up to the previous marked one, and name this sequence *currentPath*
+        1. Collect all marked points in the sequence from the previous occurrence of *current point* (the one that caused that point to be marked) up to *current point* (but do not include this occurrence of *current point*), and name this sequence *currentPath*
-    3. Remove the marking for each point in the *currentPath* sequence
+        2. Remove the marking for each point in the *currentPath* sequence
+        3. Mark the *current point*
         4. **Remove the leaf segments from *currentPath***
         5. If *currentPath* is not empty, then add *currentPath* to the *result* sequence
 2. Return the *result*

 **removeLeafSegments**(*path*: Path): Path

 This algorithm returns a path where all the trailing segment not connected will be removed from path

 1. Let *points* be the point sequence of *path*
 2. Iterate over *points* except for the last point, at each time
     1. If the *current point* is equal to the last point in points, then return a path constructed from *points*